jeffherald/k3os/README.md

 # k3OS

+> [!WARNING] K3OS is no longer maintained or supported and should be used at your own risk.

 k3OS is a Linux distribution designed to remove as much OS maintenance as possible in a Kubernetes cluster.
 It is specifically designed to only have what is needed to run [k3s](https://github.com/rancher/k3s).
 Additionally